SiliconLabs/wiseconnect/examples/snippets/ble/ble_iop_test/readme.md

 ### Limitation

-- OTA ACK/UNACK features are not supported in Si917 IOP application
+- OTA ACK/UNACK features are not supported in Si917 IOP application.
-- PSRAM support is not provided for ble_iop_app application
+- PSRAM support is not provided for ble_iop_app application.
 - The ble_iop_app application is not supported NCP mode.